-To demonstrate the generalization of the KAA-CAL learning system, the comparative study was conducted on both BDD100K\cite{yu2020bdd100k} and HSD\cite{narayanan2019dynamic}.
-BDD100K provides the opportunity for identifying three driving scene attributes, including Time of Day, Weather, and Scene Type.
-The HSD dataset includes class labels for four attributes: Intersection Type, Surface Condition, Driving Types, and Weather.
-Despite the limited number of attributes used for scene image labeling, these two datasets provide common benchmarks for objectively evaluating KAA-CAL against SOTA methods, whose performance is already reported.
+In the end, the proposed KAA-CAL learning method was compared to SOTA models reviewed in Section \ref{subsec:Multi-label Driving Scene Classification}.
+To demonstrate the generalization of the KAA-CAL learning method, the comparative study was conducted on both BDD100K \cite{yu2020bdd100k} and HSD \cite{narayanan2019dynamic}.
+BDD100K has labels for three driving scene attributes, including Time of Day, Weather, and Scene Type.
+The HSD dataset includes labels for four attributes: Intersection Type, Surface Condition, Driving Types, and Weather.
+Despite the limited number of attributes provided, these two datasets offer an opportunity for objectively evaluating KAA-CAL against SOTA methods.
 TABLE \ref{tab:DATASET} summarizes the sizes of these datasets in terms of training, validation, and testing partitions.

-Our multitask classification model utilizes the foundation model as its deep encoder.
-It was subsequently trained via CAL to identify driving scenes in BDD100K and HSD, respectively, using a total of 15\% of their training data over three iterations.
+Our multi-attribute scene identification model utilizes the foundation model as its deep encoder.
+It was subsequently refined via CAL to identify driving scenes in BDD100K and HSD, respectively, using a total of 15\% of their training data over three iterations.
 In contrast, the four SOTA models, whose encoders were pretrained on ImageNet, were trained on the full BDD100K and HSD training datasets, respectively.
 Results of the comparative study are summarized in TABLE \ref{tab:BDD and Honda}.

-From TABLE \ref{tab:BDD and Honda}, it can be seen that KAA-CAL uses only 15\% of the training data and achieves task accuracy comparable to SOTA methods that utilize all the training data.
-Specifically, on BDD100K, KAA-CAL achieves the same highest accuracy as ResNet18 and CF-NET in identifying Time of Day.
+KAA-CAL, which uses only 15\% of the training data, achieves task accuracy comparable to SOTA methods that utilize all the training data.
+Specifically, on BDD100K, KAA-CAL achieves the same highest accuracy as ResNet-18 and CF-NET in identifying Time of Day.
 KAA-CAL's accuracy in identifying Weather (81.8\%) exceeds the second-best method, CF-NET (81.0\%), by 0.8\%, and it slightly surpasses CF-NET by 0.1\% in identifying Scene Type.

 On HSD, KAA-CAL achieves the highest accuracy in identifying Surface Condition (91.1\%), Driving Type (81.4\%), and Weather (68.6\%), exceeding the second best method by a small margin ranging from 0.1\% to 0.3\%.
 However, its accuracy in identifying Intersection Type (87.8\%) is 1.2\% below the best method, CF-NET (89.0\%).